let me tell you two stories how how i became who i am today

 At A Young Age I was Told I Can't

-AS kids we are all told we can't all too many times. often tmes its for good reasons. you cant eat too much candy because you will get sick. you can't climb that tree because you might hurt yourself. you can't stay up past midnight because nothing good happens after then.
+AS kids we are all told we can't all too many times. often times its for good reasons. you cant eat too much candy because you will get sick. you can't climb that tree because you might hurt yourself.

-p.ot.s would go on to change me physically, mentally, and emotionally. my fastest recorded heart rate was 210, I dealt with chronic fatigue, and i had a hard time feeling normal.
-My specialist told me i couldn't go out for sports and that i couldn't live a normal teenager life. i was told that i would need special accommodations in school because it would be too strenuous for me (look up the symptoms and you'll see why).
+p.o.t.s would go on to change me physically, mentally, and emotionally. my fastest recorded heart rate was 210, I dealt with chronic fatigue, and i had a hard time feeling normal.
+My specialist told me i couldn't go out for sports and that i couldn't live a normal teenager life. i was told that i would need special accommodations in school because it would be too strenuous for me.

 Being told I can't drove me to chase what I wanted even more. it was my fuel.